Environmental Protection Agency (EPA).

 B. Paperwork Reduction Act

 This action does not impose an information collection burden under the provisions of the Paperwork Reduction Act, 44 U.S.C.
 3501 et seq.
-Burden is defined at 5 CFR 1320.3(b).Start Printed Page 55895
+No information is collected under this action.

 C. Regulatory Flexibility Act (RFA), as Amended by the Small Business Regulatory Enforcement Fairness Act of 1996 (SBREFA), 5 U.S.C.
 601 et seq.